nelsonfigueroa/nelson.cloud/content/posts/2024-03-23-kubernetes-get-vs-list.md

 ## TL;DR

-Having `get` permissions to a Kubernetes object does not imply you have `list` premissions and vice versa.
+Having `get` permissions to a Kubernetes object does not imply you have `list` permissions and vice versa.

 This was not immediately obvious to me.